Incremental Computation: What Is the Essence?

-We give a highly distilled overview of a general and systematic method for incrementalization, first developed in my Ph.D.\ \pepm{}work~\cite{Liu96thesis}.
+\mysec{Systematic incrementalization---using previous result, intermediate results, and auxiliary values} \now{\chaptermark{Systematic incrementalization}} We give a highly distilled overview of a general and systematic method for incrementalization, first developed in my Ph.D.\ work~\cite{Liu96thesis}.
 The method is general in that it applies to any language for writing \p{f} and \p{\oplus}.
 It is systematic in that it consists of systematic program analysis and transformations.

 Note, however, that higher-level languages allow easier and better analysis and transformations, and thus better incrementalization, enabling more drastic optimization by incrementalization discussed in Section~\ref{sec-opt}.